United Kingdom mines and quarries regulation in 1910: Quarries

-The provisions of the Metalliferous Mines Acts 1872 and 1875, applied to quarries, are those relating to payment of wages in public-houses, notice of accidents to the inspector, appointment and powers of inspectors, arbitration, coroners' inquests, special rules, penalties, certain of the definitions, and the powers of the secretary of state finally to decide disputed questions whether places come within the application of the acts.
+The provisions of the Metalliferous Mines Act 1872 and the Metalliferous Mines Act 1875, applied to quarries, are those relating to payment of wages in public-houses, notice of accidents to the inspector, appointment and powers of inspectors, arbitration, coroners' inquests, special rules, penalties, certain of the definitions, and the powers of the secretary of state finally to decide disputed questions whether places come within the application of the acts.
 For other matters, and in particular fencing of machinery and employment of women and young persons, the Factory Acts apply, with a proviso that nothing shall prevent the employment of young persons (boys) in three shifts for not more than eight hours each.
 In 1899 it was reported by the inspectors of mines that special rules for safety had been established in over 2000 quarries.
 In the reports for 1905 it was reported that the accounts of blasting accidents indicated that there was " still much laxity in observance of the Special rules, and that many irregular and dangerous practices are in vogue."
-The absence or deficiency of external fencing to a quarry dangerous to the public has been since 1887 (50 & 51 Vict. c.
-19) deemed a nuisance liable to be dealt with summarily in the manner provided by the Public Health Act 1875.
+The absence or deficiency of external fencing to a quarry dangerous to the public has been since the Quarry (Fencing) Act 1887 (50 & 51 Vict. c.
+19) deemed a nuisance liable to be dealt with summarily in the manner provided by the Public Health Act 1875 (38 & 39 Vict. c.
+55).

 In 1905, 94,819 persons were employed, of whom 59,978 worked inside the actual pits or excavations, and 34,841 outside.
 Compared with 1900, there was a total increase of 924 in the number of persons employed.
-Fatal accidents resulted in 1900 in 127 deaths; compared with 1899 there was an increase of To in the number of deaths, and, as Professor Le Neve Foster pointed out, this exceeded the average death-rate of underground workers at mines under the Coal Mines Acts during the previous ten years, in spite of the quarrier " having nothing to fear from explosions of gas, underground fires or inundations."
+Fatal accidents resulted in 1900 in 127 deaths; compared with 1899 there was an increase of 10 in the number of deaths, and, as Professor Le Neve Foster pointed out, this exceeded the average death-rate of underground workers at mines under the Coal Mines Acts during the previous ten years, in spite of the quarrier "having nothing to fear from explosions of gas, underground fires or inundations."
 He attributed the difference to a lax observance of precautions which might in time be remedied by stringent administration of the law.
 In 1905 there were 97 fatal accidents resulting in 99 deaths.
 In 1900 there were 92 prosecutions against owners or agents, with 67 convictions, and 13 prosecutions of workers, with 12 convictions, and in 1905 there were 45 prosecutions of owners or agents with 43 convictions and 9 prosecutions of workmen with 5 convictions.